 All Nadeen School staff will take disclosures seriously and treat them with sensitivity.
-We believe it is best to speak to all parties involved as a first step towards reconciliation and resolution.
+We believe it is best to speak to all parties involved as a first step towards reconciliation and resolution, aligned with our Behaviour for Learning Policy.
 Nadeen School will always inform parents of both the perpetrator and the victim, in person where possible, as a further way to resolve any issues.